Memorial City Mall

-Memorial City Mall is a large shopping mall in Houston, Texas, United States.
-It is approximately 11 mi west of downtown Houston at the intersection of Interstate 10 and Gessner Road.
+Memorial City Mall is a large shopping mall in Houston, Texas, approximately 11 mi west of downtown Houston at the intersection of Interstate 10 and Gessner Road.
 The mall is in the Memorial City Management District, whose official legal name is the "Harris County Municipal Management District No. 1" under Chapter 3810 of the Texas Special District Local Laws Code.
 The mall is adjacent to the large Memorial Hermann Memorial City Medical Center.
 Constructed in the mid-1960s, the mall was renovated extensively in the early 2000s.
 It has since become one of the city's most popular malls.
-The mall features Target, JCPenney, Macy's, and Dillard's in addition to Cinemark.
+The mall's anchors are Target, JCPenney, Macy's, and Dillard's in addition to Cinemark.

 History

-First mall
+Memorial City Shopping Center

+Construction on a freestanding Sears store and a freestanding Weingarten's supermarket on the site began in October 1963.
+Sears opened on October 16, 1964.

+Memorial City Shopping Center was developed by MetroNational’s founder, Joseph Johnson and built around the two stores, starting in 1965.
+The Stanley-Warner Memorial Theater cinema opened first, on July 23, 1966, showing the Steve McQueen western Nevada Smith.
+The rest of the center was dedicated on August 25, 1966.

-When the Memorial City Mall was completed in 1966, it was a middle-market shopping venue that included a Sears store as its first anchor.
-The Memorial Theater, which was a single-screen cinema in operation since June 1962, was connected with the interior of the mall.
-A Montgomery Ward store opened in 1972 as the mall's second anchor store.
-Foley's opened a store in 1974 in the mall's new East Wing.
-Lord & Taylor opened a store in 1977 in the western side of the mall.
+Montgomery Ward opened in 1972 as the mall's second anchor store, along with a new wing of the mall.
+The third anchor store, Foley's opened on February 21, 1974, along with the mall's new East Wing.
+In 1977, the Lord & Taylor anchor store opened, along with a new wing on the western side of the mall.
 With these additions, the mall had 1300000 sqft of leasable space.

-Memorial City Mall was developed by MetroNational’s founder, Joseph Johnson.